 (562) 426-4112

-Celebrate the holidays with the Long Beach Ballet’s 30th Anniversary Performance of “The Nutcracker.”
-The Long Beach Ballet intends to astound audiences this December with multiple performances of The Nutcracker at the Long Beach Terrace Theater on Dec.
-15 & 16, and Dec.
-22 & 23.
-The 30th Anniversary production will be accompanied by a full symphony orchestra (the only Nutcracker in Southern California with live music) and promises special guest performances and surprise treats the family will love.
-The Long Beach Ballet’s Artistic Director, David Wilcox, pulled out all the stops for the 30th production of the classical tale.
-This production boasts a flying sleigh, a real live horse, on-stage pyrotechnics, astounding stage magic and a cast of more than 200.
+Celebrate the holidays with the Long Beach Ballet's 31st Anniversary Performance of "The Nutcracker."
+The Long Beach Ballet intends to astound audiences this December with multiple performances of The Nutcracker at the Long Beach Terrace Theater on Dec 14, 15 and 21-22.
+The 31st Anniversary production will be accompanied by a full symphony orchestra (the only Nutcracker in Southern California with live music) and promises special guest performances and surprise treats the family will love.
+The Long Beach Ballet's Artistic Director, David Wilcox, pulled out all the stops for the production of the classical tale and promises a flying sleigh, a real live horse, on-stage pyrotechnics, astounding stage magic and a cast of more than 200.

 San Diego Ballet – The Nutcracker